jhpyle/docassemble/_docs/docker.md

 First, make sure you are running [Docker] on a computer or virtual computer with at least 1GB of memory and 20GB of hard drive space.

-If you have a Windows PC, follow the [Docker installation instructions for Windows]{:target="_blank"}.
+If you have a Windows PC, follow the
+[Docker installation instructions for Windows]{:target="_blank"}.
+You will need administrator access on your PC in order to install (or upgrade) Docker.

 If you have a Mac, follow the [Docker installation instructions for OS X]{:target="_blank"}.